UeberDaniel/Meadow-Ws2812Display-Driver/README.md

 With this driver it is possible to use WS2812 LED panels like a display, i.e. you can arrange several panels horizontally, vertically or in a field and have a panel that corresponds to the total pixel count of the individual panels.

-This driver uses the SPI-Bus, you have to connect the COPI/MOSI pin with the DIN line of the First Panel.
+This driver uses the SPI-Bus, you have to connect the COPI/MOSI pin with the DIN line of the first Panel, also make sure to connect a GND line with the panel to have a stable data stream.

 When arranging the panels, make sure that the first pixel is always at the top left or (in the second row) at the bottom right, see: